 - Determine how much insurance you need to protect your business.

-We’ve given you examples above how to figure this out, but if you are not certain or have questions, call us!
+We’ve given you examples above how to figure this out, but if you are not sure or have questions, call us!

 Not enough could be detrimental later, and too much is just a waste of money now.

 - Decide how long you will need to maintain the insurance.